 We could even perhaps invent the cellistic concept of “the tyranny of the thumb” in the sense that permanent thumb-cello contact can limit our freedom of movement, not just for vibrato and extensions, but also in our shifting up and down the fingerboard.
 Perhaps we could consider permanent thumb-cello contact as being like the training wheels on a bicycle: a very useful safety feature that can however ultimately limit our freedom of movement?

 GETTING COMFORTABLE IN EACH REGION

 We can compare playing the cello with swimming.
 Playing in the three fingerboard regions is like a swimmer doing three different swimming strokes.
 Neck Position, the most natural, would correspond to freestyle (crawl), breaststroke ….. or maybe even dog-paddle.
 Playing in the Intermediate Region is more unnatural, corresponding perhaps to backstroke, while playing in Thumbposition is the most unnatural, corresponding perhaps to the “butterfly” swimming stroke.
-In the same way that a swimmer learns and perfects his different strokes independently, we also need to work on the different regions independently, even though of course when we are playing music we – unlike swimmers – are constantly and rapidly switching (changing) between the three regions.
+In the same way that swimmers learn and perfect their different strokes independently, we cellists also need to work on the different fingerboard regions independently, even though when we are playing music we – unlike swimmers – are constantly and rapidly switching (changing) between the three regions.

 GETTING COMFORTABLE IN EACH POSITION

 We need to be absolutely comfortable in any one position before being able to comfortably shift into or out of it.
 There are two fundamental exercise types for achieving this intellectual and muscular comfort: